Temporary Event Notices

 The Chief Police Officer and Environmental Health Officer who receives a notice and believes that the event would undermine the licensing objectives can serve an objection notice on the premises user.
 This notice must be served within 3 working days of receipt of the TEN.

-Daventry District Council must hold a hearing if an objection notice is served.
+West Northants Council (Daventry Area) must hold a hearing if an objection notice is served.
 A counter notice may be issued if it is considered necessary for the promotion of the crime prevention objective.
 A decision must be made at least 24 hours before the beginning of the event.

 The Chief Police Officer and Environmental Health Officer can add a statement of conditions (taken from the premises licence) to the TEN.
 The conditions will apply to the TEN or the event will not go ahead.
 There is a right of appeal against the conditions unless it was a late application.

-Counter notices may be provided by the Daventry District Council if the number of permitted TENs has been exceeded.
+Counter notices may be provided by the West Northants Council (Daventry Area) if the number of permitted TENs has been exceeded.

 Will tacit consent apply if I do not hear anything?